MedSun: Discussions with Healthcare Providers

 Discussions with Healthcare Providers

-A small sample of health care providers from hospitals that participate in FDA’s Medical Product Safety Network (MedSun) were queried to obtain detailed perspectives about the use of OPA.
-Respondents from nine different hospitals (located in the West, Northeast, Mid-Atlantic, and Southern regions of the U.S.) participated in the voluntary survey.
+Staff from a small sample of hospitals participating in FDA’s Medical Product Safety Network (MedSun) were interviewed by telephone to obtain information about their hospitals’ use of RPDs.
+Respondents from six different hospitals (located in the West, Midwest, Northeast, Mid-Atlantic, and Southwestern areas of the U.S.) participated in the voluntary survey.
 The sites were selected to provide geographic representation from hospitals in various parts of the U.S., a mix of university-based and non-university-based hospitals, and representation from both adult and pediatric hospitals.

 Overview of Responses